 - More modern: Reflects 7 years and 3 months of technical progress since the 1D Mark IV launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 800D is the clear winner of the contest (16 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 800D is the clear winner of the contest (17 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the 1D Mark IV and the 800D in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.